 SPEAKER, PLAYWRIGHT, and now AUTHOR

-Thank you again for your support of the Bristol National Trust Centre’s Talks programme”.
+spades!
+Thank you again for your support of the Bristol National Trust Centre’s programme.
 Dave Moore.

 He has worked with the Royal Shakespeare Company, the National Theatre, Sadler’s Wells and London Festival Ballet Companies, Scottish Opera, Nottingham Playhouse and Joan Littlewood’s Theatre Workshop Company.